alabamaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Locate the Record Custodian

 Under Alabama’s judicial system, criminal court records are generated and maintained by the court clerk of each court location in the state’s various judicial districts.
-As such, in-person court record requests require that the requestor locate the record by confirming the location of the courthouse in which the case was filed or heard.
+As such, in-person court record requests generally require that the requester locate the record by confirming the location of the courthouse in which the case was filed or heard.

 The location of a criminal court record is primarily dependent on the most current status of the case.
 Given that criminal cases often begin in Alabama district courts, the district court clerk of the jurisdiction where the case was filed will likely be the custodian of the record of interest.
-However, the severity of the crime may also impact the records custodian, since district courts do not have jurisdiction over selected felonies.
+However, the severity of the crime may also impact the records custodian, since district courts may not have jurisdiction over selected felonies.
 Thus, criminal court records unavailable at the jurisdiction’s district court will likely be managed by the circuit court of the judicial district.
 Where an appeal has been filed/heard, the record may be managed by the Alabama court of criminal appeals or the Supreme court of Alabama, depending on the severity of the prosecuted offense.

 For information regarding court locations and the contact details of the various circuit court clerks across the state, interested persons may use the Alabama Judicial Circuits Map.